 Here is a list of the most common Incoterms and how they work:

 - Ex Works (EXW).
 The seller makes the goods available at a predetermined location.
-The buyer takes over all transportation costs and bears the risks of bringing the goods to their final destination.
+The buyer takes care of all transportation costs and bears the risks of bringing the goods to their final destination.

 - Free on Board (FOB).
 The seller loads the goods onto the ship.
-Costs and risk are then divided between the parties.
+Costs and risks are then divided between the parties.

 - Cost and Freight (CFR).
 The seller must pay the costs to bring the goods to the port of destination.
 Risk is transferred to the buyer as soon as the goods are loaded onto the ship.

 - Delivered at Place (DAP).
+Here, the shipper will take care of international shipping costs, insurance and export documents and the importer will pay all customs and import duties.
+This is the simplest way to organise shipments.
 If you’re unsure which Incoterms work best for you, it’s best practice to stick with DAP.
-Here, the shipper will take care of international shipping costs, insurance and export documents and the importer will pay all customs and import duties.
-This is the most simple way to organise shipments.

 Understanding Incoterms is vital, as they outline the responsibilities of all parties involved in a trade and are recognised by global authorities and legal agreements.